-State approved CCT programs staff ambulances with two ALS providers in addition to an EMSVO, of which one must be trained in an expanded scope of critical care transport.
-The State of Pennsylvania requires the presence of a PHRN for certain medications, but a CCT licensed paramedic ambulance provides additional services beyond the regular ALS scope of practice under a set of expanded statewide protocols.
-CCT crews transport patients requiring some forms of mechanical ventilation and certain infusions not routinely carried on an ALS ambulance.
+State licensed CCT services staff ambulances with two ALS providers in addition to an EMSVO, of which one must be trained in an expanded scope of critical care transport.
+CCT services provide additional capabilities beyond the regular ALS scope of practice under a set of expanded statewide protocols, but for certain medications the CCT ambulance staff must include a PHRN, PHPE, or PHP.
+CCT crews transport patients requiring some forms of mechanical ventilation, chest tubes to suction or water seal, and certain infusions not routinely carried on an ALS ambulance.